jranke/mkin/README.md

 Ltd (formerly RCC Ltd). `mkin` greatly profits from and largely follows the work done by the
-[FOCUS Degradation Kinetics Workgroup](http://focus.jrc.ec.europa.eu/dk), as detailed in ther guidance document from 2006, slightly updated in 2011.
+[FOCUS Degradation Kinetics Workgroup](http://focus.jrc.ec.europa.eu/dk), as detailed in their guidance document from 2006, slightly updated in 2011.

 Also, it was inspired by the first version of KinGUI developed by BayerCropScience, which is based on the MatLab runtime environment.